-In addition, the Senate Judiciary Committee reported legislation that would have amended the Law Enforcement Officers Safety Act (P.L.
+In the 110th Congress, the Senate Judiciary Committee reported legislation (S. 376) that would have amended the Law Enforcement Officers Safety Act (LEOSA; P.L.
 108-277), a law that gives concealed carry privileges to certain qualified active-duty and retired law enforcement officers.
-Furthermore, Congress reconsidered and made permanent certain funding limitations placed on the ATF that restrict the release of firearm trace and multiple handgun sales report data.
-Many of these firearms-related matters could reemerge in the 111th Congress.
+In the 111th Congress, the Senate reconsidered and passed these amendments (S. 1132).
+Furthermore, Congress reconsidered and made permanent certain funding limitations placed on the ATF that restrict the release of firearm trace and multiple handgun sales report data (P.L.
+110-161).
+Despite the permanency of these limitations, Congress modified the language of these limitations and included them in the FY2009 and FY2010 Commerce, Justice, Science, and Related Agencies Appropriations Acts (P.L.
+111-8 and P.L.
+111-117).